 Q. Ok, sounds great.
 But how is this connected to Yoast SEO?

 Joost: We’re developing Yoast SEO content blocks with schema.org meta data.
-Shortly, we’ll launch the first blocks: FAQ blocks and How to blocks.
+Shortly, we’ll launch the first blocks: FAQ Schema structured data block and How-to Schema blocks.
 This means you’ll be able to select such a block in the Gutenberg content editor.
 The block will help you fill out all the necessary data for that specific entity.
 In case of the How to, for instance, it will have fields for the time it’ll take and steps that are required.
 And, of course, it will add the applicable structured data to those fields.
 This ensures your content is offered in the best way possible to search engines.

 Omar: What’s more, it helps content creators and editors to provide the most complete information in a structured way on their site.
 Some content creators intuitively add all relevant information in their content, but if you use content blocks with structured data you’re sure you’re adding all necessary information to, for instance, your recipe or job posting.